-In another leading California case, the defendant agreed to grant a right of way over his land.
+In another leading California case, so the defendant agreed to grant a right of way over his land.
 In return, the plaintiff promised to construct and operate an electric railroad between Los Angeles and Pasadena.
 After the plaintiff had built and was operating its line from those cities to both boundaries of the land in question, the defendant refused to permit any construction over the land.
-In upholding the denial of a decree of specific performance, the Supreme Court said, "neither the refusal of the defendants to permit construction over their lands, nor the willingness of the plaintiff to do so have any bearing in the application of the equitable principle that where there is no mutuality of remedy there can be no decree for specific performance."
-In reference to Section 3386, the court expressed its view that, "if it appears that the right to this remedy is not reciprocal, it is not available to either party"
+In upholding the denial of a decree of specific performance, the Supreme Court said, "neither the refusal of the defendants to permit the construction over their lands, nor the willingness of plaintiff to do so, have any bearing in the application of the equitable principle that where there is no mutuality of remedy there can be no decree for specific performance."
+In reference to Section 3386, the court expressed its view that, "if it appears that the right to this remedy is not reciprocal, it is not available to either party...."

-Additional examples of the odd or undesirable consequences of the mutuality rule are pointed out in the research study, infra, at 1437-1440 and in the Comment in 28 California Iaw Review 492, 500-505 (1940).
+Additional examples of cases where mutuality of the remedy of specific performance does not exist but where that remedy should be granted are pointed out in the research study, infra at 220-223, and in the Comment in 28 California Law Review 492, 500-505 (1940).